Lifestyle inflation happens when our income rises, we increase our spending.

 When we go to college, we become frugal out of necessity.

-Students are most likely going to pay for lifestyle needs like meals and alcohol off campus, gas or public transportation; additional clothes, entertainment, gifts, personal items, and any club they belong to.
+Students will most likely pay for lifestyle needs like meals and alcohol off campus, gas or public transportation, extra clothes, entertainment, gifts, personal items, and belong to clubs.

 Working Through College Helps

-The average full time college student makes $195 per week and may stay on for winter break or during the summer.
-Many college students may work 30 hours per week or more at a variety of jobs on and off campus.
+The average full-time college student makes $195 per week and may stay on for winter break or summer.
+Many college students may work 30 hours per week or more at various jobs on and off-campus.

-The majority of college students make between $7,500 to $42,000 per year while in school according to Bizfluent.
-The wide gap is likely due to hourly differences for full-time students and for part-time students who may work at full time jobs.
+The majority of college students make between $7,500 to $42,000 per year while in school, according to Bizfluent.
+The wide gap is likely due to hourly differences for full-time and part-time students who may work full-time jobs.

-A 2016 LendEdu survey illustrates college students attitude about money, jobs, budgeting and saving:
+A LendEdu survey illustrates attitudes held by college students about personal finance topics.

 Current financial situation:

 - 49% of students were in fine shape versus 51% barely making ends meet.